NatsumeRyuhane/CS5600-Project3/readme.md

 This project only consist of two code files: `stairs.c` and `stairs.h`.
 The header files contains the library imports, function prototypes, and a few structs for managing global variables.
 The `stairs.c` contains the implementation of declared functions and `main()`.

+1. **Global State Management**
+   - Global variables and structures are defined in `stairs.h` to manage the state of the stairs and customers
+   - The `GLOBALS` structure maintains program-wide state including time, threads, and customer counts
+   - The `STAIR` structure tracks the current state of the staircase

+2. **Synchronization Mechanisms**
+   - Semaphores (`up_sem` and `down_sem`) control access to the stairs
+   - A mutex lock protects critical sections when updating shared state
+   - Direction-based quotas prevent starvation

+3. **Thread Management**
+   - Each customer is represented by a separate thread
+   - Threads are created dynamically as customers arrive
+   - The main thread acts as a timer and status monitor

 To compile, run

 ```bash